October 27, 2014, Israel

 On the other hand there are those that no matter how little money they have you will find them at the bar/pub on a Saturday night.
 Attached value.

-It is simply a matter of the value you attach to the item or service.
+It is simply a matter of the value you attach to the item or service that determines if you can "afford" it, or not.

 When I was looking for a Karate school to join back in the 1980s there was a line that sold me on the school that I choose.
 Sensei Romero said, "Our students pay their dojo fees before they pay their rent."